saswat19102/EEG-Based-Emotion-Detection/README.md

 # EEG-Based-Emotion-Detection

 - The project aimed to develop a deep learning model to identify human emotions using brain signals.
+- A classification accuracy of 86% is obtained.

   Below given procedure is followed.